Stalemate: Bernstein versus Smyslov

-Now 2...Rh2+ 3.Kf3!
-Rxb2 is stalemate (second diagram).
-Smyslov played 2...Kg4, and the game was drawn after 3.Kf1 (see Rook and pawn versus rook endgame).
+Now 60...Rh2+ 61.Kf3!
+Rxb2 would be stalemate (second diagram).
+Smyslov played 60...Kg4, and the game was drawn after 61.Kf1 (see Rook and pawn versus rook endgame).

 Matulović versus Minev

 Whereas the possibility of stalemate arose in the Bernstein–Smyslov game because of a blunder, it can also arise without one, as in the game Milan Matulović–Nikolay Minev (first diagram).
 Play continued: